-Overall analysis shows that the addition of RGF to the feeders at the locations indicated in Table 5 improves the voltage profile and but does not affect the operational losses of the network.
+Overall analysis shows that the addition of RGF to the feeders at the locations indicated in Table 5 improves the voltage profile of the network.

 Harmonics, voltage stability, system stability and other required analysis are expected to be completed as per specific generation connection applications depending on type, size, location, and given parameters of the RGF.
 These RGF applications will be required to follow the applicable Technical Interconnection Requirements (TIR) accordingly.